Storm Babet – Businesses and properties flooded in Ruskington and forced to close

 The sustained rainfall brought by Storm Babet has continued to bring disruption to the Sleaford area, as well as other parts of Lincolnshire with Flood Warnings issued by the Environment Agency this morning stating that flooding was expected.

-This afternoon the rising waters overtopped the banks of the Ruskington Beck, flooding the High Street.
+This afternoon the rising waters overtopped the banks of the Ruskington Beck, flooding the High Street and Chapel Street.

 Advertisement